Qirky/Troop/README.md

 	python run-server.py

 You will be asked to enter a password.
 You can leave this blank if you wish - but make sure you are on a secure network if you do.
 Connecting clients will be required to enter the same password when connecting to the server.
 By default the server will run on port 57890 but this isn't always the case.
 Make a note of the address and port number so that Troop clients can connect to the server and you're up and running!
+To stop the server, either close the terminal window it's running in or use the keyboard shorcut `Ctrl+C` to kill the process.

 **Warning:** Code executed by one client is executed on every client, so be careful when using public networks as you will then be susceptible to having malicious code run on your machine.
 Avoid using public networks and only give your server password to people you trust.